 To find a Bachelor of Arts in Communication program that fits your needs, explore our extensive database of programs, or utilize the lead form provided to help link you with a program well-suited to your needs and wants.
 Search for your program below and contact directly the admission office of the school of your choice by filling in the lead form.

-This Modern Languages degree is designed to develop your knowledge, use and understanding of the Chinese language and culture, along with the skills needed for effective communication in the professional global environment. [+]
+This Modern Languages degree is designed to develop your knowledge, use and understanding of the Spanish language and culture, along with the skills needed for effective communication in the professional global environment. [+]

 Communication at Stritch provides a wide variety of career preparation opportunities, all offered within the broader context of the liberal arts. [+]